 Have you been injured due to someone else’s negligence in West Palm Beach?
 You may be entitled to financial compensation.
-Contact an experienced West Palm Beach personal injury lawyer at Fetterman & Associates, P.A., to discuss your situation and recover damages.
+Contact an experienced West Palm Beach personal injury lawyer at Fetterman Law, to discuss your situation and recover damages.
 One of our skilled personal injury lawyers will evaluate your case and help you pursue compensation on your behalf.
 Call (561) 845-2510 or complete our contact form to schedule a free consultation today.

 When Our West Palm Beach Personal Injury Attorneys Can Help

 While various situations lead to a personal injury, our injury attorneys in West Palm Beach represent victims who have been injured in all types of accidents, including: